Coronavirus is prompting companies to adopt AI call center solutions

 One such example is Contact Center AI, Google’s call center management solution that launched in general availability last November.
 It offers virtual AI-powered agents that automate basic customer interactions, but it also provides seamless handoffs to human agents through real-time call transcription.
 Additionally, its Agent Assist feature furnishes live agents with support during calls, including the aforementioned transcriptions, as well as customer intent identification and recommended articles and workflows.

 For its part, Directly’s AI-powered answers feature automatically determines which customer questions are best handled by subject matter experts, who provide live assistance over a range of social and messaging channels.
-CEO Mike de la Cruz claims companies can reduce support ticket volume by up to 80% and cost by over 90% per customer contact, which is substantial, considering that the top 2,000 corporations in the U.S. spend about $250 billion each year on supporting customers and field about 50 billion customer cases a year.
+CEO Mike de la Cruz claims companies can reduce support ticket volume by up to 80% and cost by over 90% per customer contact, which is substantial, considering that the top 2,000 corporations in the U.S. spend about $250 billion each year on customer support and field about 50 billion customer cases a year.

 “The future of contact centers was always going to be AI-powered messaging: Consumers prefer communicating on SMS, WhatsApp, Apple Business Chat, and other messaging channels, and brands see better business results compared to the old world of voice,” said LivePerson.
 “But this shock to the system will accelerate brands’ embrace of remote contact centers and work-from-home solutions for their agents.
 Brands that do this will be able to maintain a sense of normalcy throughout periods of crisis because they’ll be communicating on the same channels consumers use to talk to family and friends — without all the mess of routing voice calls to remote locations, where agents are dealing with kids or pets in the background.
 It’s a huge risk to rely on fixed locations with hundreds or even thousands of people sitting three feet away from each other.”